MicrosoftDocs/sql-docs/docs/relational-databases/replication/administration/enhance-transactional-replication-performance.md

 ## Distribution Agent and Log Reader Agent Parameters
 Agent profile parameters are often adjusted to increase throughput of the Log Reader and Distribution Agent with high traffic OLTP systems.

 Testing was conducted to determine the best values to improve performance for the Log Reader and Distribution Agent.
-This testing concluded that workload was a determining factor for which values worked in which situation, and as such, there isn't a single value adjustment that will improve performance for every situation.
+This testing concluded that workload was a determining factor for which values worked in which situation, and as such, there isn't a single value adjustment that improves performance for every situation.

 The findings:
 - For a *Log Reader Agent* with workloads of smaller transactions (fewer than 500 commands), a higher value of **ReadBatchSize** may benefit throughput.
 However, for workloads with large transactions, changing this value will not improve performance.